MostafaEissa/Pet-Breed-Detection/readme.md

 # Overview

-A pretrained ResNet34 model for pet breed detection.
+using a pretrained ResNet34 model for pet breed detection.

 # Dataset